GSA issues every TTS employee a badge, laptop, and phone. Your laptop should be ready before your first day, but your phone may not be.

 - You only need the equipment to do your work.

 For issues with any GSA-provided hardware (such as laptops or phones), contact the GSA IT Service Desk.
+If you have a GSA-issued MacBook, please note that in your IT ticket.

 If your ticket gets stuck, follow the escalation instructions.